datafolklabs/cement/doc/source/dev/logging.rst

 Log Handling
 ============

-Cement provides a log interface called 'ILog', as well as a default log handler that implements that interface.
+Cement defines a logging interface called :ref:`ILog <cement2.core.log>`, as well as the default :ref:`LoggingLogHandler <cement2.ext.ext_logging>` that implements the interface.

-By default, Cement loads the cement2.ext.ext_logging framework extension which provides the LoggingLogHandler implementation of ILog.
 This handler is built on top of the `Logging <http://docs.python.org/library/logging.html>`_ module which is included in the Python standard library.